Gatix1/code2pdf/README.md

 We welcome contributions to the development of the project.
 If you have suggestions, bug fixes, or improvements, feel free to create pull requests.

 ------
-I hope this documentation helps you create the documentation for your code2pdf repository on GitHub.
+I hope this documentation helps you.